PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-09 10:51:32
+Last updated: 2024-04-09 10:52:07
-Random Quote: Because you're so broken you don't even trust yourself.
-And that's scary. - Nate Jacobs
+Random Quote: Sometimes our best decisions are the ones that don't make any sense at all. - Ted Mosby